Philips latest OLEDs combine Dolby Vision, Atmos and HDR10+ smarts

 There's not much else to go on at this stage, with Philips set to offer a full reveal of the screens' capabilities later this week at its European showcase in Amsterdam.
 But with top-of-the-line specs, expect the pair to come with wallet-worrying price tags.

-We’ll be going hands on with the new additions to Philips TV range this week, so keep checking back to TechRadar for our first thoughts on the next wave of Ambilight screens.
+We’ll be going hands-on with the new additions to Philips' TV range this week, so keep checking back with TechRadar for our first thoughts on the next wave of Ambilight screens.

 - Best TV: which screen should you splash the cash on?